 to provide a fallback value:

-If you have business logic or a configuration setup which should be applied to every HTTP request and response made with the WebClient
+If we have business logic or a configuration setup that applies to every HTTP request and response made with the WebClient

-, you can configure and chain multiple filters.
+, we can configure and chain multiple filters.

-Logging the request/response might be such a requirement or applying authentication to the request.
+Logging the request/response might be such a requirement or adding authentication to the request.
 This is configured during the WebClient

 setup:

-You can also provide global customizations for your WebClient
+We can also provide global customizations for our WebClient

 instances using the WebClientCustomizer interface.

 With Spring Security we get a full integration for OAuth2.
-Have a look at the following blog posts where I demonstrate how to enable the OAuth2 integration with Spring WebClient
+Have a look at the following blog posts where I demonstrate how to enable the OAuth2 integration for the Spring WebClient

 :